 Tenancy at Will: Not The Magic Wand To Solve Everything

 On a regular basis, we are asked to solve a problem with tenancy at will.
 Tenancy at will comes up in the context of people buying a home.
-If there are delays or foreseen problems in closing on time, we are asked to use tenancy at will.
+If there are delays or unforeseen problems in closing on time, tenancy at will can be a solution.
 However, there are very specific situations and requirements for tenancy at will to be applicable.
 The lawyers at Kahane Law Office in both our Alberta locations (Edmonton and Calgary) are ready to help you both close on the purchase of your home and better understand tenancy at will.
 Connect today in Calgary 403-225-8810 and for Edmonton help 780-571-8463.